oseogbe/chat/README.md

 1. Ensure both the backend and client servers are running.
 2. Open your browser and navigate to `http://localhost:3001` to access the chat application.

-## License

-This project is licensed under the MIT License.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

 ## Contact

 For any inquiries, please contact [osememen.ogbe@example.com].